 A forensic analysis of the circumstances of the accident must be undertaken to establish its cause.
 Sometimes, the cause of the accident is quite obvious — other times, not so much.

-In many cases where appropriate, it is common for a personal injury lawyer to engage an engineer or someone similarly qualified to undertake a site inspection and any necessary testing to determine the cause.
+In many cases where appropriate, it is common for personal injury lawyers to engage an engineer or someone similarly qualified to undertake a site inspection and any necessary testing to determine the cause.
 Such testing could include a dynamic coefficient of friction (DCOF) test of a floor to ascertain whether the floor complied with the relevant building code and council ordinances as to the level of slipperiness that is acceptable or otherwise.

 Also, particularly with respect to tiles, consideration must be given as to whether the tiles were wet or contaminated with a substance at the time, which would affect the coefficient of friction testing.
 Additionally, whether the surface was sloping or otherwise is also a relevant consideration.